CuraMap-Team05/CuraMap-Codebase/CONTRIBUTING.md

-# **Contributing to Care Connect Project**
+# **Contributing to CuraMap Project**

-Thank you for your interest in contributing to the Care Connect Project!
+Thank you for your interest in contributing to the CuraMap Project!
 Whether you're fixing a bug, adding a new feature, or improving documentation, we’re excited to have you on board.
 This guide will walk you through the process of contributing to our project.

 ---